Raoul da Luz

 Raoul Francisco Eustaquio da Luz was a Hong Kong international lawn bowler.

-Bowls career
+Of Portuguese origin he was born in Hong Kong and became a US citizen in 1965.

 He won a silver medal in the fours at the 1954 British Empire and Commonwealth Games in Vancouver, with Alfred Coates, Robert Gourlay and his brother Jose da Luz.
 He also competed in the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

-Personal life

-Of Portuguese origin he was born in Hong Kong and became a US citizen in 1965.